ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 yt-dlp --cookies-from-browser edge -f "best" -o "%(title)s.mp4" <VIDEO_URL>
 ```

-Some issues like this _ERROR: secretstorage not available as the `secretstorage` module is not installed._ require installing `python-secretestorage:
+Some issues like this _ERROR: `secretstorage` not available as the `secretstorage` module is not installed._
+require installing `python-secretestorage`:

 ```bash
 sudo pacman -S python-secretstorage